codefellows/seattle-ops-cybersecurity-401d2/class-13/README.md

 #### Describe and Define

-- Event chaining
-- Ransomware signatures
-- Ransomware damage assessment
+- JSON
-- Redirection post encryption
+- API
+- AWS S3 Bucket
+- Amazon S3 REST API
+- AWS CLI
+- Reverse Proxy

 #### Execute

-- Utilize Splunk to reconstruct the events and details of a ransomware outbreak
+- Utilize cloud logs imported into a SIEM to reconstruct the details of a cyber attack in a cloud environment
-- Perform a ransomware damage assessment
+- Interpret API calls using official documentation

 ## Today's Outline